simatic-ax/ae-sortingline/Readme.md

 # Sorting Line Application Example

 ## Description
-Sorting line with a
-by using the library `Window Tracking`
+Sorting line by using the library `WindowTracking`

 ### Layout